WinnieYuDev/WinnieYuDev/README.md

 # About me

 I am a fully dedicated software engineer focused on making full stack web applications with background in food science and technology.
-I am currently working with a non-profit organization called Resilient Coders with a mission to expand opportunities for minorities and help transition them into tech.
+I am currently working as a Software Enginner at Resilient Coders, where I build and deploy collaborative projects that solve real-world problems for various businesses and organizations.

 Fun facts about me: